 The GRE and GMAT both require significant study time and take several hours to complete.
 Though each test includes quantitative, verbal, and analytical writing sections, content varies between the two exams.
 The GMAT emphasizes logic, while the GRE focuses more on vocabulary.
 Most business schools prefer GMAT scores, but some programs accept scores from either exam.
 Students should contact each prospective institution to determine test preferences.
 If a school accepts either, learners should consider their strengths when choosing an exam.

 Many students ask, “What can you do with an MBA?”
 A master of business administration can lead to career advancement, and graduates often become high-level executives.
 Many students pursuing an online MBA degree are working professionals looking to advance or change their career.
 Aspiring entrepreneurs and business leaders can also benefit from earning an MBA.

 How many years will it take to complete?

-Since many MBA students are working professionals, online MBA programs are a popular option and take about two years to complete, consisting of 45 to 60 credits and ending with a capstone or thesis project.
-Some programs can be completed in a much shorter time.
-These online MBA programs, which can be finished in just under a year, typically waive the GMAT and offer credit for life experience.
+Since many MBA students continue to work while pursuing their degree, online MBA programs represent a popular option.
+These programs take about two years to complete and typically consist of 45-60 credits, in addition to a capstone or thesis project.
+Some online MBA programs can be completed within a year; these programs may waive GMAT requirements and offer credit based on previous life experiences.